nextstrain/ncov/docs/src/tutorial/example-data.rst

 The workflow can take several minutes to run.
 While it is running, you can learn about the parts of this command:

 - ``nextstrain build .``
    - This tells the :term:`docs.nextstrain.org:Nextstrain CLI` to :term:`build <docs.nextstrain.org:build (verb)>` the workflow from ``.``, the current directory.
-All subsequent command-line parameters are passed to the workflow manager, Snakemake.
+All subsequent command-line arguments are passed to the workflow manager, Snakemake.
 - ``--configfile ncov-tutorial/example-data.yaml``
-   - ``--configfile`` is another Snakemake parameter used to configure the ncov workflow.
+   - ``--configfile`` is a Snakemake option used to `configure <https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#standard-configuration>`__ the ncov workflow.
+It takes a file path as the value.
-   - ``ncov-tutorial/example-data.yaml`` is a configuration file that provides custom workflow configuration including inputs and outputs.
+   - ``ncov-tutorial/example-data.yaml`` is the value given to ``--configfile``.
+It is a :term:`config file` that provides custom workflow configuration including inputs and outputs.
 The contents of this file with comments excluded are:

       .. code-block:: yaml